 In 2001 Bones Apart won the Royal Over-Seas League competition Ensemble Prize, the Rio Tinto Prize and the Philip Jones Award.
 They have performed at the Edinburgh International Festival, Wigmore Hall, St Martin in the Fields, Queen Elizabeth Hall, Symphony Hall Birmingham and Fairfield Halls, in addition to multiple broadcasts on BBC television, BBC Radio3 and Classic FM.

 Bones Apart play on Conn-Selmer and Vincent Bach trombones.

 " musically and technically world class "

-" Bones Apart is, without question, one of the finest trombone quartets in the world "
+"one of the finest trombone quartets in the world"